California Public K-12 Graded Enrollment and High School Graduate Projections by County — 2017 Series

-The largest increases in county enrollment by 2025-26 are expected in Riverside County and Kern County.
-The biggest declines in enrollment are expected in Los Angeles County and Orange County.
-Overall 29 counties will have increased public K-12 enrollment by 2025-26.
+The largest increase in county enrollment is expected in Kern County, which will grow by 8,600 students by 2026-27.
+The biggest decline in enrollment is expected in Los Angeles County which will fall by 119,000 students by the end of the projection.
+Overall, 30 counties will have increased public K-12 enrollment by 2026-27.

 High School Graduates

-Graduates are expected to remain flat in the short term before increasing to a peak of 445,000 in 2023-24.
-The largest increases in graduates are expected in Kern County.
-Overall 37 counties will see an increase in the number of high school graduates by 2025-26.
+Graduates are expected to remain flat in the short term before increasing to a peak of 451,700 in 2023-24.
+The largest increase in graduates is expected in Kern County, which will add 1,900 graduates by end of the projection.
+Overall 31 counties will see an increase in the number of high school graduates by 2026-27.

-Enrollment data used to produce this report were obtained from the California Department of Education (www.cde.ca.gov).
-Actual births were obtained from the California Department of Public Health (www.cdph.ca.gov) while projected births were produced by the Demographic Research Unit.
+Enrollment data used to produce this report were obtained from the California Department of Education.
+Actual births were obtained from the California Department of Public Health while projected births were produced by the Demographic Research Unit.

 Enrollment projections are developed using a grade progression ratio (GPR), cohort-survival, projection model to project enrollment in kindergarten through twelfth grade and high school graduates.
 The GPR is the result of dividing the enrollment in one grade level by the enrollment in one lower grade from the prior year.
 The GPR represents the proportion of students expected to progress from one grade to the next.
 The most likely progression model is chosen based upon analysis of historical trends and knowledge of migration trends and demographic characteristics of each county.
 Entering cohorts of kindergartners and first graders are projected using actual and projected births.
 The best fitting progression ratios are chosen independently for the projection of each grade including high school graduates.
 The state total by grade is the result of the summation of the projections by grade at the county level.